skypjack/entt/docs/md/graph.md

 builder.bind("sync_point"_hs).sync();
 ```

-The choice to assign an _identity_ to this type of nodes lies in the fact that,
+The choice to assign an _identity_ to this type of node lies in the fact that,
 more often than not, they also perform operations on resources.<br/>
 If this isn't the case, it will still be possible to create no-op vertices to
 which empty tasks are assigned.